 Hence, the Notes may be subject to write-down or conversion into CET 1 upon the occurrence of the relevant trigger event, which may result in Holders losing some or all of their investment in the Notes.
-According to the sequence of write-down and conversion under the BRRD and the BaSAG, the Notes would be subject to any such measure before instruments having a lesser degree of subordination, including Tier 2 would be affected.
-The exercise of any such power or any suggestion or anticipation of such exercise could, therefore, materially adversely affect the market price of the Notes.
+The exercise of any such power is highly unpredictable and any suggestion or anticipation of such exercise could materially adversely affect the market price of the Notes.